JoeZhao527/cl-bricks/README.md

 ### Project Structure
 `main.py`: entry point.

-`collect.py`: collect and aggregating the prediction results.
-After running `python main.py`, run this to prepare a `.npy` file that contains the binary label for each class for each sample in the testing set.
+`probability_ensemble.py`: collect and aggregating the prediction results.
+After running `python main.py`, run this to prepare ensemble and prepare the final submission file.
+Input and output paths need to be changed to your own paths in this file when using it.

-`notebooks/ensemble.ipynb`: load and ensemble prediction results from different models.
-Use this to aggregate prediction results from different models

 `ensemble/`: contains the code for model training, validation and prediction.